 A building loan or construction loan is a device by which money is advanced as construction proceeds toward completion, at which time it is supplanted by or merged into the permanent bond and mortgage.

-In effect, the building loan agreement mortgages the entire property to the extent of the amount of advances actually made.
+In effect, the building loan agreement mortgages the entire property to the extent of the advanced amount actually made.

 At no time will the advances amount to the total value of the work actually done.

-The agreement will contain every possible clause to protect the lender, for the reason that advancing money on a construction job is much more risky than lending on the security of a finished house.
+The agreement will contain every possible clause to protect the lender, for the reason that advancing money on a construction job is much riskier than lending on the security of a finished house.

 The lender strives to keep himself always in the position where he may, if the builder falls down, complete the job within the limits of the permanent mortgage.